konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

 ## File Splitting

-You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai).
+You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai)).
+Note that all Documents used for training and testing have to have their Pages ordered according to their position in the original file (the first Page comes first, and so on).

 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly:

 - A Context Aware File Splitting Model uses a simple hands-on logic based on scanning Category's Documents and finding